 There are greatly differing cost and credibility levels on offer, making easy customer access to transparent reporting one simple test for selection.
 This has proved a problem with the Chicago Climate Exchange (CCX), which provided an important service in the US by starting an early voluntary market.
-Due to their reluctance to provide detailed project information and their use of RECs, some providers no longer source credits from the CCX.
+Due to their reluctance to provide detailed project information and their use of RECs, some providers no longer source credits from the CCX although this problem is now being addressed

 Along with selling emissions offsets, many providers use a marketing approach to differentiate themselves by including environmental and social benefits.
 This allows individuals and institutions to make additional positive contributions and support outcomes aligned with their core beliefs.
-However, the certain positive net effect on atmospheric CO_2 should remain the primary consideration for selecting an offset provider.
+However, the certain positive net effect on atmospheric CO2 should remain the primary consideration for selecting an offset provider.

-Based on the criteria described in section 5, provided below is a sample of carbon offset providers who use some of the most stringent standards and therefore are most likely to deliver the intended results with the purchase of carbon offsets.
+Based on the criteria described in section 5, the following are a sample of carbon offset providers who use some of the most stringent standards and therefore are most likely to deliver the intended results with the purchase of carbon offsets.
 The GCP has no association with any of these providers, which have been selected exclusively as examples.